-Saturday 19th May 2018 will see the second Bingley Canal Festival.
-It follows on the success of the first one organised in October 2016.
+Saturday 19th May 2018 saw the second Bingley Canal Festival.
+It followed on the success of the first one organised in October 2016.
 At the time, it was only intended to be a one-off event of eight days across the North of England to celebrate the 200th anniversary of the official opening of the Leeds and Liverpool Canal.
-This time, the festival is organised solely by the Bingley local community and it has became a bi-annual feature!
+Now, the festival is organised solely by the Bingley local community and it has became a bi-annual feature!
 Read bellow for what happened in 2018.

 Festivities all over town during Bingley Canal Festival